edgeandnode/amp/README.md

 An experiment in ETL architecture for data services in The Graph.
 'Project Nozzle' is a codename.

 ## Components
+See [config.md](config.md) for how to configure both the dump tool and the server.

 ### Dump
 [Dump tool](dump/README.md), currently able to dump EVM Firehose & Substreams to Parquet.
 Supports parallel and resumeable extraction.